ashnel3/archivist-node/example/hooks/README.md

   "name": "your tasks name",
   "url": "https://example.com",
   "hooks": {
-    "before": "my shell command",
+    "before": "# My shell command",
-    "before-all": "This will run before all tasks", "after": "This will run after the checksum", "after-all": "This will run after all tasks"
+    "before-all": "# This will run before all tasks", "after": "# This will run after the checksum", "after-all": "# This will run after all tasks"
   }
 }
 ```